What Is a First-Generation College Student?

 - Schools and counselors often define "first-generation" college students differently.

-- Many first-generation students are underprivileged and struggle to graduate.
+- Many first-generation students are under-resourced and struggle to graduate.

 - The first major hurdle for prospective first-gen college students is the application process.

-The definition of a first-generation college student remains debatable.
-Often, high school counselors and college admissions officers disagree on what types of students fit the term.
+The definition of a first-generation college student is debatable.
+High school counselors and college admissions officers disagree on what types of students fit the term.
 What if one of the student's parents has a college degree?
 What if it's an associate degree?
 What if the college-educated parent isn't actively involved in the student's life?

 The broadest definition of a first-generation college student (FGCS) is someone whose family lacks a college-going tradition.
-Many FGCS come from low-income families who have had minimal exposure to higher education.
+Many FGCS come from low-income families with minimal exposure to higher education.

 Although enrollment rates have increased for FGCS, graduation rates remain low.
 Becoming a first-generation college graduate often means defying the odds.
-Research shows that FGCS are more likely to be older Black or Hispanic women who have dependent children and hail from low-income communities.
+Research shows that FGCS are more likely to be older Black or Hispanic women from low-income communities with dependent children.

-These days, more high schools, colleges, and organizations are paying attention to the needs of first-gen students.
+These days, more high schools, colleges, and organizations are paying attention to first-gen students' needs.
 FGCS who tap into their school's resources and programs have a better chance of graduating and entering the workforce with a bachelor's degree.